apache/apisix/docs/en/latest/getting-started.md

 -->

 ## What is an API Gateway
 An API gateway is an API management tool that acts as a mid layer service between a client and a number backend services.
-Typically, the API gateway receives the clients requests and processes it by summoning multiple microservices, aggregating the services & returning the appropriate results.
+Typically, the API gateway receives the clients requests and processes it by summoning multiple microservices, aggregating the services and returning the appropriate results.

 ## What is Apache APISIX
 Apache APISIX is an open source, dynamic and high-performance cloud-native API gateway that delivers the ultimate performance for all your APIs and microservices.
 Think of APISIX as a service bus that connects APIs and microservices in your cloud-native architecture.